lupyuen/nuttx-star64/README.md

 # Power Up the I2C Controller for Star64 JH7110

-Let's power up the I2C Controller for Star64 JH7110.
+Let's explore the I2C Controller for Star64 JH7110.
+We need the I2C for  controlling the X-Powers AXP15060 PMIC, which will be used for HDMI Output.

 According to the [I2C Device Tree Configuration](https://doc-en.rvspace.org/VisionFive2/DG_I2C/JH7110_SDK/i2c_source_code.html): I2C Base Address is 0x10030000, with range 0x10000.